Practical tips for parents and guardians

-We may not be able to protect children or young people from challenges with their mental health or feelings of overwhelm, but we can help them to find and develop positive ways to manage and make sense of what they’re experiencing.
+We may not be able to protect children or young people from facing challenges with their mental health, but we can help them to find and develop positive ways to manage and make sense of what they’re experiencing.

 Dedicated ‘worry’ time

 If your child is a persistent worrier or ruminator, it can be helpful to encourage them to allocate a specific amount of time as ‘worry time’, guiding them to allow time for worry and teaching them skills to switch off from their worries at a certain point.

 Worry time is a constructive time to focus on concerns and work out solutions to their concerns.
 Once they’ve done their journaling / spoken through their worries and the allocated time is up, encourage them to focus on cultivating and nurturing the positive aspects in their life.

 This takes practice but is a great way to train ourselves not to let our minds spiral or run away with our worries all day.

 Focusing and talking about the good things that happen each day can be a great place to start.

 A nice way to do this can be at dinner time or just before bed.
 It’s said that if we can think of 3 things that we are grateful for on a daily basis we will gradually learn to automatically look for the positives even during tough times.

 This doesn’t have to be complicated, it could be as simple as being grateful for having a comfy bed, for the weekend or for a meal.
 Start this simple practice with your family and see if you notice a shift in everyone’s outlook and mood.

 Counselling can be a transformative way to process feelings and emotions.
 There are many different types of counselling and talking therapies and so a good place to start is looking into what might suit your child’s needs.